What are your priorities when choosing which food to offer your dog?

 Thus, the first item on the list is key.

-Happily for Performatrin, they largely have a named meat (such as chicken or turkey) as the first listed item.
+Happily for Performatrin, they have chicken or turkey as the first listed item.

 This is reassuring for so many reasons.

-Not only is a named meat the best option in terms of quality, but the manufacturer must keep the recipe consistent or risk breaking the law.
+Not only is chicken or turkey the best option in terms of quality, but the manufacturer must keep the recipe consistent or risk breaking the law.

 Not only does this guarantee a set quality, but it’s very helpful for pet parents who have a dog with a dietary intolerance to a certain ingredient.